 How To Make An Oven Roasted Turkey

-- Remove fresh or thawed turkey from the plastic bag and remove the giblets and neck from inside the turkey cavity (gross I know!)
+Remove the fresh or thawed turkey from the plastic bag and remove the giblets and neck from inside the turkey cavity (gross I know!).

-- Pat the turkey dry with a paper towel – outside and inside.
+Pat the turkey dry with a paper towel – outside and inside.
 This will make for a crispier skin once baked…. you know the best part!

-- Baste the outside and inside of the turkey with olive oil once dried.
+Baste the outside and inside of the turkey with olive oil once dried.
 Then preheat the oven to 350°F

-- Place turkey on a roasting rack in a large roasting pan that allows enough room for air to circulate around the turkey.
-If it is too tight it will be difficult for the turkey to brown on all sides
+Place the turkey on a roasting rack in a large roasting pan that allows enough room for air to circulate around the turkey.
+If it is too tight it will be difficult for the turkey to brown on all sides.

 In a small bowl add the dried herbs including salt and pepper and give it a mix.
-Massage the seasoning mix all over the inside and outside of the turkey
+Massage the seasoning mix all over the inside and outside of the turkey.

-- Place in the oven uncovered to bake
+Then place the turkey in the oven uncovered to roast.

 Should You Baste Your Turkey?